Can I claim flight compensation for bad weather

 Before you make a claim for cancelled or delayed flights, it’s important to understand what is meant by “extraordinary circumstances”.

-This is referred to in Article 5 III of Regulation (EC) No. 261/2004.
-In the EU regulation it states: “The airline has no control over such circumstances, nor can they stop them from arising, even if all reasonable measures had been taken by the air carrier concerned to avoid the delays or cancellations.”
+This is referred to in Article 5 III of EU Regulation 261 and UK equivalent.
+In the regulation it states: “The airline has no control over such circumstances, nor can they stop them from arising, even if all reasonable measures had been taken by the air carrier concerned to avoid the delays or cancellations.”

 So, for example, if an airline de-iced their planes in wintry conditions and still couldn’t fly, your claim could be ineligible.